-And one of those issues was low B12.
-B12 is a vitamin which has a key role in cell metabolism of your entire body, giving you energy, sharpness in your brain, and healthy nervous system functioning.
+B12, also called cobalamin, is a water-soluble vitamin which has a key role in cell metabolism of your entire body, giving you energy, sharpness in your brain, and healthy nervous system functioning.

 Symptoms of low B12 can vary from person to person, but can include numbness and tingling in your hands or feet, tremors, poor reflexes, tongue soreness, leg pain, or difficulty walking with balance.
 Psychologically, you may have memory issues, confusion, or depression.
 Young women may have difficulty getting pregnant due to low B12.

-To correct inadequate levels of B12, you’ll want to use high oral B12 (methylcobalamin is the recommended form of B12), B12 cream, or injections by your doctor (especially if you have pernicious anemia).
+To correct inadequate levels of B12 in working with our doctors, we used high oral B12 in pill or liquid versions (methylcobalamin is the recommended form of B12 for most; others use the hydroxy version), or B12 cream, or injections by your doctor (especially if you have pernicious anemia).
 It’s also recommended to increase your consumption of meat and dairy products, which can be rich in B12.